greenmg2003/osu-mg-reload/README.md

 You may want to jump to [skin preview](#-media-latest-version-)

-Current status: Season 1 of this project has been finalized with v.5.1.0, Vietnamese and Japanese version will also be released at a later time!!
+Current status: Season 1 of this project has been finalized with v.5.1.0, with Vietnamese and Japanese version supported!!
 There will be more updates in the future!!

 [Stability Status]: As of now, the project is stable.
 There is [the post exposing the hatred towards this project](https://github.com/greenmg2003/osu-mg-reload/blob/main/30-01-2025-serious-report.md).